Smoke and Mirrors

 And his rhythm was lecherous.
 The snake-like way he swayed under her touch was bringing heat to her face as her imagination dropped to the gutter.
 She could feel eyes on them, or rather eyes on Levi, as most of the females within sight were stealing hungry glances.

 She did mention to him she knew how to dance.
 She would not be dismissed as some random dance partner.

 Closing her eyes, she focused on the pumping rhythm that was shaking the floor.
-She let every note into her blood, let the melody move her upper body while letting the back-beat flow through her lower body.
+She let every note into her blood, letting the melody move her upper body while the back-beat flowed through her lower body.
 When she opened her eyes again, she was rolling her body perfectly in sync with Levi’s.
 And she could feel eyes on her now.

 The multicolored lights spinning overhead played tricks with the shimmer of his eyes as his gaze pierced her, analyzed her, but she didn’t stop.
 She wanted to prove to him she could be just as sexy.

 Levi immediately noticed the increased potency of her delicious emotion.
 If it was a game of who could be better, he was going to show her the full ability of who she was playing with.
 Flashing her a wicked grin, he licked his upper lip, hungrily accepting the challenge.